What is Slack and how does it work?

 Modern sales teams face numerous challenges that prevent them from closing deals and building customer relationships.
 From inaccurate deal forecasting and jumbled pipelines to the hassle of keeping CRM data relevant and up to date, selling becomes much harder when data is out of date and disconnected from where teams collaborate.

-Slack Sales Elevate centralises important customer records, accounts, opportunities and key metrics by natively integrating Salesforce Sales Cloud with Slack.
-It also simplifies approvals and decisions around deal movements, team wins and pipeline change processes – while automating CRM updates and other administrative tasks.
+Slack Sales Elevate centralizes important customer records, accounts, opportunities and key metrics by natively integrating Salesforce Sales Cloud with Slack.
+It also simplifies approvals and decisions around deal movements, team wins and pipeline change processes—while automating CRM updates and other administrative tasks.

 Sales teams at Rochester Electronics use Slack Sales Elevate to: